tensorchord/pgvecto.rs-docs/src/usage/search.md

 ### `vbase`

 `vbase` is another search mode.
 In this mode, vector indexes behave like a database index.
+In `vbase` mode, searching results become a stream and every time the database pulls a row, the vector index computes a row to return.
+It's quite different from an ordinary vector search if you are using a vector search library, such as *faiss*.
+The latter always wants to know how many results are needed before searching.
+The original idea comes from [VBASE: Unifying Online Vector Similarity Search and Relational Queries via Relaxed Monotonicity](https://www.usenix.org/conference/osdi23/presentation/zhang-qianxi).

 Assuming you are using HNSW algorithm, you may want the following SQL to work: